matshepo13/TrustNet-Tech/README.md

 Our architectural design is meticulously crafted to meet the project's objectives:

-1.Redundant Infrastructure: We implement a multi-region cloud infrastructure to ensure high availability and data redundancy.
-In the event of an outage in one region, traffic seamlessly switches to a redundant region, preventing service interruptions.
+1.Redundant Infrastructure: We implement a  cloud database replica infrastructure for every service center to ensure high availability and data redundancy.
+In the event of an offline systems, traffic seamlessly switches to a redundant system, preventing service interruptions.

-2.Database Replication: Database replication is employed to replicate data across regions, providing data redundancy and reducing data retrieval times.
+2.Database Replication: Database replication is employed using Multi-Master replication processes.

 3.VLAN Segmentation: We use VLANs to logically segment network traffic, ensuring data isolation, security, and efficient traffic management between Home Affairs regions.